LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L3/spatial-join.rst

 Sounds familiar?
 Yep, all of those spatial relationships were discussed in the `previous materials <point-in-polygon.html>`_, thus you should know how they work.

-Let's perform a spatial join between the address-point `Shapefile (addresses.shp) <../../_static/data/L3/addresses.zip>`_ that we already used before and a Polygon layer that is a
-250m x 250m grid showing the amount of people living in Helsinki Region.
+Let's perform a spatial join between the address-point `Shapefile (addresses.shp) <../../_static/data/L3/addresses.zip>`_ and a Polygon layer that is a 250m x 250m grid showing the amount of people living in Helsinki Region.

 Download and clean the data